juansulloa/pamflow/README.md

 2. Edit the `config.yaml` file in the root directory to point to your sound files and adjust the settings according to your analysis needs.
 3. Run the `*_main.py` scripts from each directory to prepare the data, extract features from your sound files and visualize the results.

-The Jupyter notebooks include detailed explanations of each step in the analysis process, including loading sound data, feature extraction, data visualization, and statistical analysis.
+The scripts include explanations of each step in the analysis process, including loading sound data, feature extraction, data visualization, and statistical analysis.

 ## Directory Structure